drvic10k/bootstrap-sortable/README.md

 After sorting a column, the table triggers an event `sorted`.

+####Sorting direction signs:
+You can choose the sign that show the sort direcion.
+Default is the arrow pointing towards the heigher value.

+This proved to be contra-intuitive for some, so you can change it to opposite using the second parameter: `$.bootstrapSortable(applyLast, 'reversed')`.

+Other possible values are `'a..z'`, `'A..Z'`, `'1..9'`, `'jan..dec'`.
+(See [demo](http://htmlpreview.github.io/?https://github.com/drvic10k/bootstrap-sortable/blob/gh-pages/index.html) to see how it looks.)

 ####Optional attributes:

 You can preset one column to be sorted when table is loaded using `data-defaultsort` attribute: